mjrgh/PinscapePico/WinAPI/README.md

 by managing the low-level USB details.

+## Windows target SDK version

+The API library is set by default to build for the Windows 10 SDK (PinscapePicoAPI project > Properties > General > Windows SDK Version).

+Compiling against the Windows 10 SDK will make the resulting program work only on Windows 10 and later, of course.
+If you need to create an .exe that will run on older systems, you can change to an earlier SDK.
+The project compiles with the SDK set to 8.1, but I haven't tested against anything earlier than that.
+Note that changing to 8.1 or earlier disables the Pico high-precision clock synchronization APIs, since they depend upon WinUsb functions added in Windows 10.
+The only reason you'd need the clock sync functions is for a program like Button Latency Tester 2 that measure the relative time between events on the Pico and the PC.

 ## How to include in a project

 The API library is designed to be linked into a C++ project as a